TheRealClodius/Slack-Chatter-Service/README.md

 ## Overview

 Slack Chatter Service has been completely restructured with a clean, modular architecture that separates concerns between message ingestion and search functionality.
-The service now provides intelligent search capabilities through the Model Context Protocol (MCP) with an AI agent that enhances and formats queries for better results.
+The service now provides intelligent search capabilities through the Model Context Protocol (MCP) with both **local stdio** and **remote OAuth 2.1/SSE** access modes, plus an AI agent that enhances and formats queries for better results.

 ## 🏗️ New Architecture